MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 To add a new application type, create a *MyApplicationType* folder under `$(VCTargetsPath)`*\\Application Type\\* and create a *Defaults.props* file in it.
 At least one revision is required for an application type, so also create a `$(VCTargetsPath)`*\\Application Type\\MyApplicationType\\1.0* folder, and create a *Defaults.props* file in it.
 You should also create a `$(VCTargetsPath)`*\\ApplicationType\\MyApplicationType\\1.0\\Platforms* folder and create at least one platform in it.

-`$(ApplicationType)` and `$(ApplicationTypeRevision)` properties are not visible in the UI.
+`$(ApplicationType)` and `$(ApplicationTypeRevision)` properties aren't visible in the user interface.
 They are defined in the project templates and cannot be changed after the project is created.

 ## The .vcxproj import tree